fhoedemakers/pico-infonesPlus/README.md

 I also do not take responsability in any way when damage is caused to the Pico or display due to incorrect wiring or voltages.

-## Controller support
-The emulator supports these controllers:

-- Sony Dual Shock 4
-- Sony Dual Sense
-- BUFFALO BGC-FC801 (not tested)
-- An original NES controller.
-See below for wiring.

 ##  Setup - Pimoroni Pico DV Demo Base.